Turkish Abductions: Return

 The first major ransom was paid nine years after the abductions when 34 Icelanders were brought from Algiers.
-Six died on the way back, one was left behind in Glückstadt.
+Six died on the way back, and one was left behind in Glückstadt.
 A few others had made it back using other methods.
 In 1645, a ransom was paid for an additional eight people, who made it back to Copenhagen.
 In total, 50 individuals obtained their freedom, but not all returned to Iceland.

 The most notable captive was Guðríður Símonardóttir.
 She returned to Iceland and later married Hallgrímur Pétursson, one of Iceland's most famous poets.

 Legacy

 In Iceland, the Turkish Abductions are viewed as a major event and one that is still often discussed, but outside of Iceland the event is practically unknown.
-Multiple detailed works were written about the event at the time; a major one was Ólafur Egilsson's narrative (Reisubók Ólafs Egilssonar) (en: Ólafur Egilsson's travelogue).
+Multiple detailed works were written about the event at the time; a major one was Ólafur Egilsson's narrative (Reisubók Ólafs Egilssonar; Ólafur Egilsson's travelogue).
 It was translated and published in English in 2008.
-The abductions were viewed at the time as a punishment from God for Iceland's "sinful" lifestyle.
+The abductions were viewed at the time as a punishment from God for Iceland's sinful lifestyle.
 They are the only armed expedition against Iceland in modern times that has resulted in any casualties.